-Travelling in Kenya: train, bus, flights, ferry (Mombasa, Lake
+Travelling in Kenya: train, bus, flights, ferry (Indian Ocean/Mombasa, Lake

 You can use the train to travel from Nairobi to Syokimau.
 The train station is available daily.
 For long distance, the uses of the train are due to specific routes.
 Make sure to get informed in prior.